gatechain/gatechain-gitbook/developers/introduction/smart-contracts.md

 ## Life Cycle of a Smart Contract

 Smart contracts are typically written in a high-level language, such as Solidity.
 But in order to run, they must be compiled to the low-level bytecode that runs in the EVM.
-Once compiled, they are deployed on the Ethereum platform using a special contract creation transaction, which is identified as such by being sent to the special contract creation address, namely `0x0` (see [contract_reg]).
+Once compiled, they are deployed on the Ethereum platform using a special contract creation transaction, which is identified as such by being sent to the special contract creation address, namely `0x0`

 Each contract is identified by an Ethereum address, which is derived from the contract creation transaction as a function of the originating account and nonce.
 The Ethereum address of a contract can be used in a transaction as the recipient, sending funds to the contract or calling one of the contract's functions.
 Note that, unlike with EOAs, there are no keys associated with an account created for a new smart contract.
 As the contract creator, you don't get any special privileges at the protocol level (although you can explicitly code them into the smart contract).
 You certainly don't receive the private key for the contract account, which in fact does not exist—we can say that smart contract accounts own themselves.